txemaotero/advent_of_code_2022/README.md

 - Part 1: Find the imposible region in a single line.
 - Part 2: Find the only spot where a beacon can be.

+## Day 16

+Find optimal path to open valves

+- 30 minutes to open valves one person.
+- 26 minutes to open valves one person and one elephant.
+This could be optimized.